chef/chef-web-docs/chef_master/source/resource_common.rst

 ..
 To transfer a file only if the remote source has changed (using the |resource http request| resource):

 ..
-The "Transfer a file only when the source has changed" example is deprecated in chef-client 11.6
+The "Transfer a file only when the source has changed" example is deprecated in Chef Client 11.6

 .. code-block:: ruby